 The Atlantic Magazine and its two major partners posted last week a video link to their Fifth Annual Washington Ideas Forum, which convened 60 opinion leaders from across the political spectrum to discuss major issues and proposed solutions.
 I attended the sessions Nov.
 13-14 at the Newseum, one of the magazine's partners along with the Aspen Institute.

 The first substantive session, for example, featured U.S. Trade Representative Michael Froman, shown at right in the photo as he responded to a question from Atlantic Senior Editor James Fallows.

-Froman made the case for free trade agreements focused on non-Chinese Pacific Rim nations amid persistent concerns that such agreements might hurt our nation's hard-won safety net, including environmental protection and minimum wages.
+Froman made the case for free trade agreements focused on non-Chinese Pacific Rim nations, the Trans-Pacific Trade Partnership (TPP) amid persistent concerns that such agreements might hurt our nation's hard-won safety net, including environmental protection and minimum wages.

 "Is it going to be a race 'to the top?'"
 Froman asked.
 "A race to the bottom [in terms of working and environmental conditions, etc.] is not a race we want, or that we think we can win."

-Whatever one concludes, I recommend watching the sessions to see key figures make illuminating arguments.
+Whatever one concludes, I recommend watching the Atlantic sessions to see key figures make illuminating arguments.

 My publication later this week of more revelations about Washington's power structure prompt me to share background about how our Project conducts such research.

-The goal of revelations, compiled also in my new book, Presidential Puppetry: Obama Romney and Their Masters, lead to civic reform.
+Civic reform is the goal of any such revelations, which are compiled also in my new book, Presidential Puppetry: Obama Romney and Their Masters.